Power Savers Program

 Just think P.E.A.K.

 Why We Take Action:

-DEMEC’s program saves the municipal electric utility and most importantly its customers’ money.
-During peak energy times the cost of power is very expensive, so if steps are taken to reduce energy the result is a Win-Win for everyone.
+DEMEC’s program saves the municipal electric utility, and most importantly its customers, money.
+During peak energy hours the cost of power is very expensive, so if steps are taken to reduce energy the result is a Win-Win for everyone.
 Your utility supports these efforts because purchasing wholesale power at peak times results in the highest prices which costs everyone more money.
-By cutting back on the amount of wholesale power purchased during these peak, high-priced periods, DEMEC can reduce your utility’s wholesale power costs.
+By cutting back on the amount of wholesale power purchased during these peak, high-price periods, DEMEC can reduce your utility’s wholesale power costs.
 Reductions in wholesale power costs can then be passed through to customers in the form of lower electric bills.

 When We Take Action: